matyy2k/Todo-List/README.md

 ## General info
-My first self-written app.
 This is a simple todo list.
 Includes CRUD - allows you to create, modify and delete tasks.
 A login and registration system has been introduced, and each user has an individual list of tasks.
 CSS is based on the Bootstrap toolkit.